MicrosoftDocs/architecture-center/docs/solution-ideas/articles/cognitive-search-with-skillsets-content.md

 ### Azure App Service

-The example solution also builds a standalone web app in [Azure App Service](/azure/app-service/) for testing, demonstrating, searching the index, and exploring connections in the enriched and indexed documents.
+This example solution also builds a standalone web app in [Azure App Service](/azure/app-service/) for testing, demonstrating, searching the index, and exploring connections in the enriched and indexed documents.

 ## Issues and considerations